HillaryDanan/abstraction-intelligence/README.md

 This theoretical framework is accompanied by an empirical research program testing its predictions.
 The repositories below probe specific aspects of the Abstraction Primitive Hypothesis through experiments, analysis tools, and working implementations.

-### Temporal Reasoning & Embodiment
+### Temporal Reasoning & Embeddedness

-*Testing: Time as Embodied Abstraction, Disembodied Abstraction limitations*
+*Testing: Time as Embedded Abstraction, Non-Embedded Abstraction limitations*

 |Repository                                                                      |Description                                                                                         |
 |--------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|